Brian Dooreck MD

 What Is Colorectal Cancer?

-"Colorectal cancer is cancer that starts in the colon or the rectum.
-These cancers can also be named colon cancer or rectal cancer, depending on where they start.
-Colon cancer and rectal cancer are often grouped together because they have many features in common."
+"Colorectal cancer" is cancer that starts in the colon or the rectum.
+Depending on where they begin, these cancers can also be named colon or rectal cancer.
+Colon and rectal cancers are often grouped because they have many features in common."

-You can also read more at the American Cancer Society website.
+You can also read more on the American Cancer Society website.

-A screening colonoscopy finds precancerous polyps (abnormal growths) so they can be removed before they have a chance to turn into cancer.
+A screening colonoscopy finds precancerous polyps (abnormal growths) so they can be removed before becoming cancer.

 Colorectal cancer is the third most common cancer in the United States and the second leading cause of cancer death, claiming the lives of more than 50,000 people every year.